Bhera railway station

 Bhera railway station is a defunct railway station located in Bhera, Pakistan.

 History

-The foundation of Bhera railway station was laid in 1881 during British Raj.
-During operational period, a train used to run between Bhera and Malakwal Junction railway station.
+The foundation of Bhera railway station was laid in 1881 during the British Raj.
+During the operational period, a train used to run between Bhera and Malakwal Junction railway station.

 In 2005, Pakistan Railways closed the station due to lack of profitability.

+Renovation and Rehabilitation Work started on the building in 2026.